 In this 6th edition, the Summer School led by the University of Rome Tor Vergata offers a pragmatic framework and shares tactical tools used by governments and businesses.
-The framework reflects both national laws and the International Standard Organization guidelines and consists of: Life Safety, Business Continuity, and Economic Recovery.
+The framework reflects both national laws and the International Standard Organization guidelines and is Impact-based, Systemic, and Institutional.

 The course consists of a mix of theoretical knowledge, case studies/projects and hands-on exercises.
 This course will discuss the concept of CI and aims to provide the participants with (i) a clear understanding of the framework and tactical tools, (ii) a series of existing decision-making tools used by public entities, businesses and international organizations, and (iii) peer learning from participant’s experiences.

 Erdem Ergin, Tor Vergata University of Rome (Coordinator)